vaiibhavgupta/vaiibhavgupta/README.md

-- 👋 Hi, I’m @vaiibhavgupta
+- 👋 Hi, I’m Vaibhav Gupta
-- 👀 I’m interested in Data Science, Machine Learning, Natural Language Processing
+- 👀 I’m interested in Data Science, Machine Learning, and Natural Language Processing
 - 🌱 I’m a constant learner.
 Currently devoting my time to Udacity's Data Scientist Nanodegree
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Data Science, ML, and NLP -> for Both Private and Open Source Projects
-- 📫 How to reach me - vaibhavgupta.1ap@gmail.com
+- 📫 How to reach me - Email me at vaibhavgupta.1apr@gmail.com

 <!---
 vaiibhavgupta/vaiibhavgupta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.